spliffli/news-trading-analyzer/docs/index.md

 - A fast, low-latency news feed is also required to get the news faster than the price moves.
 One service provider for this is Haawks, who have low-latency subscriptions with many of the institutions who release the news in the USA, Canada and a few other countries, such as the US Bureau of Labor Statistics (BLS), Bureau of Economic Analysis (BEA), US Department of Commerce, US Census Bureau, Statistics Canada, Bank of Canada, Statistics Norway, Norges Bank, SCB - Statistics Sweden, and more

   - Haawks news-feed is available on both Equinix LD4 & NY4 datacenters

+### Slippage
+Price slippage refers to the difference between the expected price of a trade and the price at which the trade is actually executed.

+In low-latency trading, where traders use high-speed computer algorithms to execute trades quickly, price slippage can occur when market conditions change rapidly or when there is high volatility e.g. news events.
+This can result in a delay between the time the trade is initiated and the time it is executed, during which time the market price may have moved away from the expected price.

+For example, if a trader places an order to buy a currency pair at a certain price and there is a sudden shift in the market, the actual execution price may be higher than the expected price.
+This difference in price is known as price slippage.

+Slippage cannot be completely avoided when trading with MT4 but it can be reduced by having a low-latency connection to the broker's server (which is achieved by having a co-located server), as well as fast trade execution.
+In the context of news trading, having a low-latency news feed like the one provided by haawks is essential to execute the trade as quickly as possible and avoid slippage.

 ## Forex Brokers